 Julian Lloyd Webber has premiered more than sixty works for cello and he has inspired new compositions from composers as diverse as Joaquin Rodrigo and Malcolm Arnold to Philip Glass, James MacMillan and – most recently - Eric Whitacre.
 His many recordings have received worldwide acclaim: his Brit-award winning Elgar Concerto conducted by Lord Menuhin was chosen as the finest ever version by BBC Music Magazine and his coupling of Britten’s Cello Symphony and Walton’s Concerto with the Academy of St Martin in the Fields conducted by Sir Neville Marriner was described by Gramophone magazine as being “beyond any rival”.
 He has also recorded several highly successful CDs of shorter pieces including Cello Song, Unexpected Songs and - together with Jiaxin Lloyd Webber - A Tale of Two Cellos: “It would be difficult to find better performances of this kind of repertoire anywhere on records of today or yesterday” - Gramophone.

-Julian is married to fellow cellist Jiaxin Cheng and is a passionate supporter of Leyton Orient football club.
+Julian is married to fellow cellist Jiaxin Cheng.
 He was the London Underground's first official busker and he was the only classical musician chosen to perform at the Closing Ceremony of Olympics 2012.
 In April 2014 Julian received the Incorporated Society of Musician's annual Distinguished Musician Award.

 For Jiaxin Lloyd Webber's biography and photo please click here.

 For biographies and photos of Julian's regular pianists please click: John Lenehan, Pam Chowhan, Rebeca Omordia.